howler118/milestone-project-one/README.md

 4) Scrolled down to GitHub pages
 5) Underneath the "source" heading, change "none" to "master" and click save.
 6) After saving refresh the page (if it does not automatically) and then the link to the live website will be available

+#### Local Deployment
+The following steps were taken to download a copy of the repository to my desktop
+1) Logged into GitHub
+2) Navigated to the repository for this project, 'howler118/milestone-project-one'
+3) Clicked on the green code button and copied the url for the repository
+4) Opened git bash
+5) changed the director to my milestone one project folder on my pc
+6) Enter git clone and pasted the url for my repository
+7) Once the download was completed I checked the porject folder on my pc and the repository downloaded as expected

 # Credits